 A member of the Impatiens family, like the decorative version we often plant in our yards, Jewelweed is best suited for the shade.
 It is easy to grow in almost any area that is constantly moist.
 You’ll usually find it in the summer growing in the same area as poison ivy.
 It has oval leaves that are slightly lobed.
 They often appear silvered or frosted when wet, leading to the name Jewelweed.
 The stems are very succulent and often drip with a slightly slimy juice when broken.
-The flowers are trumpet shaped and can be yellow or orange, even on the same plant.
+The flowers are trumpet-shaped and can be yellow or orange, even on the same plant.

 Using Jewelweed for Poison Ivy Rashes

 Above all, Jewelweed is great for combating poison ivy rash.
-The juice that comes from the stems and leaves helps to clear up the rash, speeding drying of the liquid-filled blisters and rash that follows.
+The juice that comes from the stems and leaves helps to clear up the rash, speeding the drying of the liquid-filled blisters and rash that follows.
 The juice can also be used to relieve itching.
 Furthermore, it has been used in the treatment of athlete’s foot and ringworm, proving itself as an anti-fungal.
-It has been used by Native Americans in a tea as a diuretic and a digestive aid.
+It has been used by Native Americans in tea as a diuretic and a digestive aid.

 In the spring and summer, the juice in the leaves and stems is plentiful.
 In the waning weeks of summer into fall, the stems become hard and knobby but still contain some juice.
 Using it in a tincture is best during this time.
-The tincture can be different colors at different times of the year, ranging from pale to dark reddish-brown.
+The tincture can be of different colors at different times of the year, ranging from pale to dark reddish-brown.
 (The color of the tincture does not determine the effectiveness.)